 Mike received a B.S. degree in electrical engineering in 1986 and an M.S. degree in engineering management in 1994 from the University of South Florida.
 Early in his career, Mike held various engineering titles within the Substation and Transmission Engineering Groups at Florida Power & Light Co., Juno Beach, FL.
 In 1993, he was awarded the Southeastern Electric Exchange (SEE) Excellence in Engineering Award.
 Prior to joining EC&M as Editor-in-Chief in September 1999, Mike served for five years as the Executive Editor of Transmission & Distribution World magazine.
 He is currently a member of the National Fire Protection Association (NFPA), Institute of Electrical and Electronics Engineers (IEEE), Association of Energy Engineers (AEE), and American Society of Business Press Editors (ASBPE).
 Under his editorial direction, the magazine has been honored with 80 regional and national editorial awards for reporting and writing work in the electrical market.

-Ellen Parson, Managing Editor
+Ellen Parson, Executive Editor